getify/You-Dont-Know-JS/get-started/ch1.md

 > "Java is to JavaScript as ham is to hamster." --Jeremy Keith, 2009

-## Many Faces

-The term "paradigm" in programming language context refers to a broad (almost universal) mindset and approach to structuring code.
-Within a paradigm, there are myriad variations of style and form that distinguish programs, including countless different libraries and frameworks which leave their unique signature on any given code.

-But no matter what a program's individual style may be, the big picture divisions around paradigms are almost always evident at first glance of any program.

-Examples of typical paradigm-level code distinctions: procedural, object-oriented (OO/classes), and functional (FP).

-Broadly speaking, procedural code is focused on top-down, linear progression through a pre-determined set of operations, collected together in units called procedures.
-OO code typically orients logic and data into units called classes.
-FP code stresses functions (pure computations as opposed to procedures) and the adaptations of functions as values.

-Paradigms are neither right nor wrong.
-They're orientations that guide and mold how programmers approach problems and solutions, how they structure and maintain their code.

-Some languages are heavily slanted toward one paradigm -- C is procedural, Java/C++ are almost entirely class oriented, and Haskell is FP through and through.

-But many languages also support code patterns that can come from, and even mix-n-match from, different paradigms.
-So called "multi-paradigm languages" offer ultimate flexibility.
-In some cases, a single program can even have two or more expressions of these paradigms sitting side-by-side.

-JavaScript is most definitely a multi-paradigm language.
-You can write procedural, class-oriented, or FP-style code, and you can make those decisions on a line-by-line basis instead of being forced into an all-or-nothing choice.

-## Specification
+## Language Specification

-I mentioned earlier that TC39 -- the technical steering committee that manages JS -- votes on changes to submit to ECMA, the standards body.
+I mentioned TC39, the technical steering committee that manages JS.
+They are primarily tasked with managing the official specification for the language.
+They meet regularly to vote on any agreed changes, which they then submit to ECMA, the standards organization.

-The set of syntax and behavior that *is* JavaScript is defined in the ES specification.
+JS's syntax and behavior are defined in the ES specification.

-ES2019 happens to be the 10th major numbered specification/revision since JavaScript's inception in 1995, so in the specification's official URL as hosted by ECMA, you'll find "10.0":
+ES2019 happens to be the 10th major numbered specification/revision since JS's inception in 1995, so in the specification's official URL as hosted by ECMA, you'll find "10.0":

 https://www.ecma-international.org/ecma-262/10.0/